kmilodenisglez/fabconnect-testnet/README.md

 This documentation shows several ways to deploy firefly-fabconnect:
 - Using `fabconnect` and the [Fabric `test-network`](https://github.com/hyperledger/fabric-samples/tree/main/test-network) in the samples repository.
+  > This mode runs an instance of fabconnect using a docker container managed by docker-compose.
-- Using `fabconnect` and the [Fabric `test-network-nano-bash`](https://github.com/hyperledger/fabric-samples/tree/main/test-network-nano-bash) in the samples repository. __in progress__
+- Using `fabconnect` and the [Fabric `test-network-nano-bash`](https://github.com/hyperledger/fabric-samples/tree/main/test-network-nano-bash) in the samples repository.
+  > This mode runs an instance of fabconnect compiled from source code.

 - Using `FireFly CLI`

-  > **NOTE**: The `FireFly CLI` run some Supernodes on your machine.
-The stacks contains an instance of firefly-core, firefly-dataexchange-https, ipfs and the firefly-sandbox.
+  > `FireFly CLI` mode runs some supernodes on your machine.
+The stack contains an instance of firefly-core, firefly-dataexchange-https, ipfs, and firefly-sandbox.

   👀 Si entiendes el español no dudes en visitar el [README-ES](./README-ES.md).